The Only Show in Town

 Meaning and happening arose as everyday words where I’d needed technical language before.
 So I returned to The Papers and reworked a few chapters.

-But this time, it felt like that was it.
+And that was it.
 The pass thrown in 2017 was caught.

 Whether anyone cares is another matter.